 Substitutes for rapists and murderers in our justice system are not authorized because we already know that such convicts will most likely continue in their folly.
 When we are in heaven, sin will be completely and permanently erased.

 "In both forms of suffering there is pain and frequently, death.
 However, I can't find in the suffering of God's wrath, any indication of a resurrection.
 And that is the difference between the suffering of God's wrath and in suffering as God's children in imitation of Christ."

 Jesus Christ raised the question regarding His position to James and John to stress humility.
 The disciples would indeed be "drinking of the cup" in the sense of being persecuted for His righteous name's sake.
-But, the suffering that Christ voluntarily underwent was unique.
+The suffering that Christ voluntarily underwent was unique as He made atonement for our sins.
+Nobody else can do that.
 This source brings into light the following details:

 "In the Old Testament, the image of the cup can symbolize God’s blessing; however, in the majority of instances, the cup represents the Lord’s judgment and wrath on wickedness (Ps.
 75:8; Isa.
 51:22).
 Here in Mark 10:38, the cup has negative connotations, which means it represents the cup of divine wrath that Jesus would drink on behalf of His people to save them from their sin."